Calorique

 Extra-large (common in US grocery)283g (10 oz raw)~213g35166

-Source: USDA FoodData Central; cooked weight assumes 25% moisture loss during grilling.
-Protein at 31g per 100g cooked.
+Source: USDA FoodData Central; cooked weight assumes about 25% moisture loss during cooking.
+Protein estimated from the cooked roasted entry at 31.02g per 100g.

 Chicken Breast vs Other Proteins: Where It Sits in the Landscape